uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-compression.md

 {comment xtcb extra for experts: compress "aaaaaaaaaa". how can it decode? .. xtcb  Project ..
 Students should try an algorithm [zip, gzip etc.] on several different text files, image files, sound files, and video files. ..
 What would happen if text compression was lossy?
 (I think this should be a part of their merit discussion)}

+{panel type="teacher-note"}

-{panel type="teacher-note" title="Unplugged activity on Ziv-Lempel approach"}
+# Unplugged activity on Ziv-Lempel approach

 The [CS Unplugged site has activities and information about the Ziv-Lempel approach](http://csunplugged.org/text-compression), and the ["Computing Science Inside" site also has an activity based on this method](https://web.archive.org/web/20150311225517/http://csi.dcs.gla.ac.uk/workshop-view.php?workshopID=1).